SeelabFhdo/lemma/IntermediateModelTransformations/doc/Intermediate Data Model Format Specification/source/body.rst

     .. py:attribute:: String[1] importTypeName

         Name of the import type.
-In the context of Domain Data Models, the value of this attribute is always "DATATYPES".
+In the context of Domain Data Models, the value of this attribute is always \"DATATYPES\".

     .. py:attribute:: IntermediateDataModel[1] dataModel